-7. Existing breakpoints at main lines 29 and 35; after running and continuing once.
+7. Existing breakpoints at main lines 29 and 35, and at instruction main+39; after running and continuing twice before hitting the third breakpoint.

-- You can test your answer to the previous question by setting a breakpoint at an assembly instruction, even if it's in the middle of a statement!
-For example, you could type "b (main+39)" to set a breakpoint at (main+39) or "b 0x4011f1" to set a breakpoint at the instruction at 0x4011f1.
-The asterisk tells gdb to interpret the rest of the command as an address in memory, as opposed to a line number in the source code.
-Go ahead and set a breakpoint at the instruction you suspect corresponds to line 36 in the source code.
-You might have seen the line number when you set the breakpoint, but in case you missed it, if you now look at "info b", were you correct? - 8.
-Existing breakpoints at main lines 29, 35 and 36; after running and continuing once.
-Continue so that the third breakpoint is hit.
 We can look at the current value of the array by typing "p array[0]@argc" or "p array[0]@6".
 But the current value isn't interesting.
-We want to continue a few times and see what it looks like then, but typing "c" over and over is tedious (especially if you need to do it 10,000 times!) so let's use continue or c to get to breakpoint 3 and then try "c 4".
-What are the full contents of array? - 9.
-Existing breakpoints at main lines 29, 35, and 36; after continuing until breakpoint 3 has been hit and then typing c 4.
+Let's continue a few times and see what it looks like then.
+Typing "c" over and over is tedious (especially if you need to do it 10,000 times!) so let's use continue or c to get to breakpoint 3 and then try "c 4".
+What are the full contents of array?

+8. Existing breakpoints at main lines 29 and 35, and at instruction main+39; after continuing until breakpoint 3 has been hit and then typing c 4.

 Perhaps we wish we had done "c 3" instead of "c 4".
 We can rerun the program, but we really don't need all the breakpoints; we're only working with breakpoint 3.
 Type "info b" to find out what's going on right now.
 Then use "d 1" or "delete 1" to completely get rid of breakpoint 1.
 But maybe breakpoint 2 will be useful in the future, so type "disable 2".
 Use "info b" to verify that it's no longer enabled ("Enb").
+Run the program again.
+Where do we stop?
+(Well, that was hardly a surprise.)

-10. No previous state.
+9. No previous state.

 Sometimes, instead of stepping through a program line by line, we want to see what the individual instructions do.
 Of course, instructions manipulate registers.
 Quit gdb and restart it, setting a breakpoint in fix_array.
 (Remember to issue "set disassemble-next-line on".)
 Run the program with arguments of 1 42 2 47 3.
-At the breakpoint, type "info registers" (or "info r" for the lazy) to see all the processor registers in both hex and decimal.
+Type "info registers" (or "info r" for the lazy) to see all the processor registers in both hex and decimal.
 Which registers have not been covered in class?